MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Manage_Identity_for_Projects_Pipelines_and_Agents.md

 # Learning Lab: Manage identity for projects, pipelines, and agents

+In this lab, explore the importance of managing identity for projects, pipelines, and agents in Azure DevOps.
+This lab covers fundamental concepts and best practices for configuring Microsoft-hosted agents and pools, configuring agents for projects, configuring agent identities, configuring the scope of a service connection, and converting to a managed identity.

 This exercise takes approximately **45** minutes.

-## Lab overview

-In this lab, understand the importance of managing identity for projects, pipelines, and agents in Azure DevOps.
-This lab covers fundamental concepts and best practices for configuring Microsoft-hosted agents and pools, configuring agents for projects, configuring agent identities, configuring the scope of a service connection, and converting to a managed identity.

-## Objectives

-After you complete this lab, you will be able to:

-- Configure Microsoft-hosted agents and pools.
-- Configure agents for projects.
-- Configure agent identities.
-- Configure the scope of a service connection.
-- Convert to a managed identity in Azure DevOps.

 ## Before you start